slowernews/wisdom-tldr/chapters/chapter_3_action.md

 <!--
 > *"Se não houvesse decisoes eramos todos iguais."  -- António Simões*
+> *"I never made a mistake in my life.
+I thought I did once, but I was wrong."  -- Lucy Van Pelt*

 - Consensus happens just in the beginning and in the end of something.
 > *"My brother says to never make a big decision before you take a shower."*